+10.1 Waiver and Second Amendment to Credit Agreement, dated as of July 23, 2009, between the Company and Bank of America, N.A.

-- 10.1 Summary of 2009 Director Compensation. - 10.2 Waiver and First Amendment to Credit Agreement, dated May 7, 2009, between the Company and Bank of America, N.A. - 31.1 Certification by Leonard Bell, Chief Executive Officer of Alexion Pharmaceuticals, Inc., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2009. - 31.2 Certification by Vikas Sinha, Senior Vice President and Chief Financial Officer of Alexion Pharmaceuticals, Inc., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2009. - 32.1 Certification by Leonard Bell, Chief Executive Officer of Alexion Pharmaceuticals, Inc., pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2009. - 32.2 Certification by Vikas Sinha, Senior Vice President and Chief Financial Officer of Alexion Pharmaceuticals, Inc., pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2009.
+10.2 Third Amendment to Credit Agreement, dated as of September 11, 2009, between the Company and Bank of America, N.A.

+31.1 Certification by Leonard Bell, Chief Executive Officer of Alexion Pharmaceuticals, Inc., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2009.

+31.2 Certification by Vikas Sinha, Senior Vice President and Chief Financial Officer of Alexion Pharmaceuticals, Inc., pursuant to Section 302 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2009.

+32.1 Certification by Leonard Bell, Chief Executive Officer of Alexion Pharmaceuticals, Inc., pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2009.

+32.2 Certification by Vikas Sinha, Senior Vice President and Chief Financial Officer of Alexion Pharmaceuticals, Inc., pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, in connection with Alexion Pharmaceuticals, Inc.'s Quarterly Report on Form 10-Q for the quarter ended September 30, 2009.